Quick links on this page:

 Many 'How To' books will tell you to be precise and careful when using sensory words.
 Here, we invite you to be profuse and bountiful in your use of purple prose.

-This challenge's full name is: Chris's Colossal Cliché Count Challenge
+This challenge's full name is: Chris's Colossal Cliché Count Writing Challenge

 A lot of writers overuse clichés in their prose.
 This detracts from the originality of their voice and can lead to a lot of rejection from publishers.
 The cliché challenge will focus on this common mistake.

-Coming in June 2017 as part of the Bath Flash Fiction Festival.
+Coming in June 2017 as part of Bath's Flash Fiction Festival.
 Come and see me in the Cliché Cabin on 24th/25th June at the New Oriel Hall in Bath.

 This challenge's full name is: Ville’s Preposterously Placed Prepositions Writing Challenge